ktully/eternity-keeper/README.md

 A Pillars of Eternity save editor and character importer/exporter.

+# N.B.
+This is a clone of the code from https://bitbucket.org/Fyorl/eternity-keeper/src/master/ but with the commit history revised to strip symbols from all the linux shared libraries (otherwise they were too large for github)

 # Dependencies
 Several dependencies are already bundled with the project.
 In order to build and run the project you will also need the following: